|2022||Pacific Juvenile Defender Center||San Francisco, CA|

 It is not necessary that the nominee be a lawyer; non-lawyer advocates and reformers will be considered.
+We encourage the nomination of directly impacted individuals and organizations led by directly impacted individuals.
 The Chair and Vice Chair of the State Legislative Affairs Committee are not eligible to receive this award but may submit nominations.
-The award recipient must be present.

 NACDL’s new Cross-Examination Trial Pack includes three of our best-selling Cross-Examination resources: “Damage Control: Situational Cross-Examination Techniques Trial Guide”, "Ultimate Cross 2.0: Audio Recordings & Written Materials" and "Sample Cross-Examination Questions."